Uranus's influence on Neptune's exterior mean motion resonances: Introduction

 \section{Introduction}

 Many known trans-neptunian objects (TNOs) are observed to orbit within Neptune’s external mean-motion resonances (see, e.g., review by \citealt{Gladman:2021}; we refer to mean-motion resonances simply as resonances hereafter).
 In particular, the observed set of TNOs on orbits with semimajor axes beyond the classical belt region, $a\gtrsim50$~au, imply the existence of large intrinsic populations in many of Neptune's distant resonances (see \citealt{Crompvoets:2022} for recent population estimates).
 TNOs in Neptune's resonances can either be objects captured onto resonant orbits that are stable for a gigayear or longer during the epoch of giant planet migration, or they can be objects that have temporarily `stuck' to resonances while evolving in semimajor axis due to perturbations from the giant planets (see, e.g., review by \citealt{Malhotra:2019}).
-In either case, to understand the significance of the observed resonant TNO populations, we need improved models of the dynamical extent of Neptune’s resonances in the distant solar system. \cite{Volk:2022} recently showed that, in the current solar system, Neptune's resonances remain strong out to surprisingly large semimajor axes of several hundred au in the high-perihelion population of distant TNOs.
+In either case, to understand the significance of the observed resonant TNO populations, we need improved models of {both the emplacement of dynamically excited TNOs onto their present day orbits (see, e.g., recent works by \citealt{Huang:2022,Nesvorny:2023,Bottke:2023,Kaib:2024} and reviews by \citealt{Morbidelli:2020,Gladman:2021}) as well as} the dynamical extent of Neptune’s resonances in the distant solar system. \cite{Volk:2022} recently showed that, in the current solar system, Neptune's resonances remain strong out to surprisingly large semimajor axes of several hundred au in the high-perihelion population of distant TNOs.
 Here we focus on the role of distant resonances in the lower-perihelion scattering TNO population where the phenomenon of resonance sticking is known to occur \citep[e.g.][]{Gallardo:2006KZ,Lykawka:2007,Yu:2018}.